Walter A. Mestrezat (1857-1942)

 Walter A. Mestrezat was born in Greensboro, Pennsylvania in 1857.
 He was an accomplished musician, and his primary instrument was the coronet.
 His father was Charles Mestrezat, who served in the Civil War.
 Walter Mestrezat was a teacher at West Virginia University's Conservatory of Music (now the School of Music).
 Mestrezat served in several different regiments during the Spanish American War.
 The first noted was the 1st Regiment of West Virginia Volunteers.
 He served as the Chief Musician for about a year, then went on to serve as the Chief Musician of the 30th Regiment of the United States.

-Mestrezat was honorably discharged in 1901 on the grounds of being mustered out.
+Mestrezat was mustered out – a type of honorable discharge – in 1901.
 His character upon discharge was excellent, and his service was described as honest and faithful.
 However, Mestrezat's discharge was short lived as he reenlisted and was sent overseas for the Philippine Insurrection, where he served again as Chief Musician.
-During this time, he wrote a series of letters back to Morgantown to the newspaper The New Dominion.
-The letters were entitled From Mestrezat and covered everything from what it was like getting shot at, to the rations they were being served.
+During this time, he wrote a series of letters back to Morgantown newspaper The New Dominion.
+The letters were entitled "From Mestrezat" and covered everything from what it was like getting shot at, to the rations those enlisted were being served.